benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

 ## 11. Account Termination

-- We may, at our sole discretion and without prior notice, suspend or terminate your BugPile Account in response to concerns about account activities that are fraudulent, illegal, or constitute a material breach of these Terms of Service.
-In addition, we may suspend or terminate your BugPile Account if:
+- We may, at our sole discretion and without prior notice, suspend or terminate your SponsoredIssues Account in response to concerns about account activities that are fraudulent, illegal, or constitute a material breach of these Terms of Service.
+In addition, we may suspend or terminate your SponsoredIssues Account if:
   - You (Maintainer) violate the terms of your Payment Processor and/or Software Forge accounts.
   - We need to comply with applicable laws or regulations, or to comply with a court order, writ, or injunction.
-- If we suspend or terminate your BugPile Account, we may also permanently delete the User Content associated with your BugPile Account, including but not limited to your User Profile and Bug Report Campaigns.
+- If we suspend or terminate your SponsoredIssues Account, we may also permanently delete the User Content associated with your SponsoredIssues Account, including but not limited to your User Profile and Bug Report Campaigns.
 To the extent permitted by applicable law, we disclaim any liability for damages or losses resulting from such deletion of data.

 ## 12. Disclaimers & Liability Limits